 As we progress through the course and complete the various graded components, the grades will be updated on eClass.
-If your grade is missing or you believe your grade is incorrect, please send an email to ecointro@yorku.ca, within 5 days of the date the grade was posted.
-In the subject of the email, please write "grade issue."
-In the body of your email, please include your registered name (as it appears in eClass), your nine-digit student number, the course, section and a brief description of the grade issue.

-We will not reply to emails that are missing this information.
+If you notice a discrepancy with your grade or if you have a missing grade, please check eClass - Admin Questions block - FAQs for the specific category you are concerned.
+If you don't find your answer there, please complete the MachForm in the "Other Questions" tab (also linked at the end of each tab).
+We will respond to the email indicated in your form within 3 business days.
 For the Lecture Modules/Knowledge Check grades, you have 5 days from the due date to report any grade issues.
 Any grade issues raised after 5 days WILL NOT BE ADJUSTED.
 There will be NO EXCEPTIONS to this rule.
 It is your responsibility to check your grades when they are posted.
 Please make sure you check your grades regularly.